Hamilton Institute at Wheeler

 Three words which describe the resources you will find at The Hamilton Institute

-Within its 30-year history, The Hamilton School at Wheeler has affected the lives of more than 400 students — students who may not have found success in traditional classrooms.
-Through structured literacy instruction, and under the care of specially-trained faculty, children at The Hamilton School improve as readers and writers.
-Beyond academic successes though, Hamilton fosters in its students, confidence, curiosity, and a joy of learning.
+Within its 35-year history, The Hamilton School at Wheeler has affected the lives of more than 400 students — students who may not have found success in traditional classrooms.
+Through structured literacy instruction and under the care of specially-trained faculty, children at The Hamilton School improve as readers and writers.
+Beyond academic successes, though, Hamilton fosters in its students confidence, curiosity, advocacy, and a joy of learning.

 Our Mission